-As an actuarial analyst in the program, you'll get the opportunity to rotate among different areas within Sun Life.
-This way, you'll gain exposure to different fields of actuarial work and find the area that's most interesting – and most suited – to you.
+As an actuarial student program member you will get the opportunity to rotate among different areas within Sun Life.
+There are over 40 different roles that actuarial students could rotate to.
+Roles are in different business units and will allow students to learn and perform different functions of the business.
+The rotation program will help you gain exposure to many fields of actuarial work.
+This will prepare you to find the area that's most interesting – and most suited – to you.

-The Actuarial Development Program will help you pass the actuarial exams and develop the skills necessary for success in the actuarial field.
-Jointly sponsored by the Society of Actuaries and the Canadian Institute of Actuaries, this is an intense series of exams that require dedication, commitment and the discipline to maximize study time.
-You'll receive time off from work to study, compensation incentives for passing exams and exam fee reimbursement.
+The Actuarial Student Program provides an industry leading support package to pass the actuarial exams and develop the skills necessary for success in the actuarial field.
+Jointly sponsored by the Society of Actuaries and the Canadian Institute of Actuaries, this is a series of exams that require dedication, commitment and the discipline to maximize study time.

-Passing the exams is the foundation of your actuarial development, but that's just the beginning.
-Sun Life sponsors our actuarial staff to attend professional meetings, seminars, conferences and classes in order to support continued professional development and relationship building with actuaries from other companies.
+Passing the exams are the foundation of your actuarial development, and that's just the beginning.
+Sun Life sponsors our actuarial staff to attend professional meetings, seminars, conferences and classes.
+This supports continued professional development and relationship building with actuaries from other companies.
 Sun Life values its employees' dedication to the profession.

 Example of roles available in the Actuarial Graduate Program

 Sun Life's Defined Benefit Solutions (DBS) business develops and implements innovative de-risking solutions for defined benefit pension plans.
 The employee will conduct longevity research, monitor and influence industry best practices, support custom longevity underwriting for group annuity and longevity insurance transactions, and develop cutting-edge longevity models using predictive modelling.